obladioblada/BeyondSport/README.md

 This README provides instructions on how to run a .NET 8 project for the assignment.
 The project includes Swagger documentation accessible at [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html) and can also be run using Docker Compose, with the   ```compose.yaml ``` file located under the root directory.

-For the test sake I decided to use InMemoryDB in care docker is not installed on the host machine.
+For the test sake I decided to use InMemoryDB in case docker is not installed on the host machine.
 Follow "Running the Project Locally" section in that case.
 If the application is running with docker, a MySql database container is fired up along with the app.

 ## Prerequisites